-There are two popular methods that people use to pay off debt.
-The traditional method is called "debt stacking," while the other is called the "debt snowball," and is recommended by popular financial expert Dave Ramsey.
+Two popular methods people can use to pay off debt include the more traditional method of "debt stacking" and another method called the "debt snowball," recommended by financial adviser Dave Ramsey.

-The "debt stacking" method (otherwise known as the debt avalanche method) recommends that you make a list of all your debts, ranked by interest rate, from highest to lowest.
+The debt stacking method (also known as the debt avalanche method) recommends that you make a list of all your debts, ranked by interest rate, from highest to lowest.

 For example, you might owe:

-The "debt stacking" method advises that you make the minimum payment on all your loans.
-Then, you should throw all your extra money towards paying off your MasterCard, which has the highest interest rate, at 19 percent.
+The debt stacking method advises that you make the minimum payment on all your loans.
+Then, you should throw all of your extra money toward paying off your MasterCard, which has the highest interest rate, at 19 percent.